tannerdolby/tannerdolby.com/src/writing/11ty-iterate-global-data.md

 }
 ```

-Then at the end of the file, you can either export an object like `module.exports = { foo: "bar" }` or export a function and return the object or data you wish to use globally.
+Then at the end of the file, you can either export an object like `module.exports = {}` or export a function and return the object or data you wish to use globally.

 ```js
 module.exports = async function() {